easybuilders/easybuild/docs/Configuration.rst

 If any of these configuration settings is not provided in one way or another, EasyBuild will complain and exit.

-In practice, all of these have reasonable defaults.
+In practice, all of these have reasonable defaults (see eb --help for the default settings).

 Source path (``--sourcepath``)